openemr/openemr/interface/modules/custom_modules/oe-module-faxsms/README.md

- This module uses an abstract class to arbitrate and dispatch API calls to diffrent vendor services for both the fax and sms type on a per-call basis.
+ This module uses an abstract class to arbitrate and dispatch API calls to different vendor services for both the fax and sms type on a per-call basis.
  To add new vendors, just follow and use the existing dispatching flow for an existing service type and vendor service.